All the 2024 FP1 rookie drivers

 Formula 2 driver Franco Colapinto took place in the Williams of Logan Sargeant at the British Grand Prix.
 The Argentine driver experienced a bit of a rocky start to his maiden F2 season, but after a sprint victory and two podiums he has managed to establish himself solidly in the top ten.
 You would think that, now that Colapinto is Williams's replacement for Sargeant for the rest of the season, he'd take care of the other mandatory FP1 session too, but you'd be wrong.

 Here's the thing: the rules around that state that both cars have to be relinquished for an FP1 session.
 Since Colapinto did his first training in Sargeant's car, and is now also driving around in Sargeant's car, none of it counts for the two mandatory sessions.
 That means Albon has to leave his car for a rookie as well some time.
-That will most likely be Zak O'Sullivan, the other Williams Academy driver in Formula 2 this year.
+That rookie was confirmed to be Luke Browning, 2024 F3 title candidate and 2025 F2 driver.

 Racing Bulls